ST. AUGUSTA TOWNSHIP

 The St. Augusta Landfill/Engen Dump site is located in St. Augusta Township, Stearns County, Minnesota.
 The site property covers 48 acres and is bounded by the Mississippi River on the northeast, Johnson Creek on the southeast, Interstate Highway 94 on the west, and privately-owned land to the south and the north.
-Three landfill areas are present on the site: the St. Augusta Landfill (16 acres), and two fill areas of the Engen Dump (11 acres and 8 acres).
-A borrow pit that ws used to provide cover material for the St. Augusta landfill is located on the northern side of the landfill.
+Three landfill areas were initially present on the site (St. Augusta Landfill and two fill areas of the Engen Dump), but have now been consolidated into one waste footprint at the location of the St. Augusta Landfill.
 The St. Augusta Landfill was in operation between 1966 and 1982 and was the primary waste disposal site for the St. Cloud area during this time.
 The Engen Dump began to receive municipal, commercial, and industrial wastes in 1966.
 The industrial wastes disposed of at the dump consisted of ground glass, solids and sludges, paper pulp waste, ash, and small amounts of cutting oils, coolants, solvents, paints, and cleaning compounds.
-The dump was phased out of operation between 1971 and 1972, and portions were covered with onsite soils.
+The dump was phased out of operation by 1972, and portions were covered with onsite soils.

 Site ResponsibilityThis site was addressed through State actions.
 Currently the landfill is operated and maintained by the Minnesota Pollution Control Agency (MPCA)'s Closed Landfill Program.

 Threats and ContaminantsIndustrial wastes in the landfills presented a potential threat if a proper cover and gas controls were not maintained.
-Groundwater was contaminated with heavy metals that included arsenic, barium, and lead; volatile organic compounds (VOCs); atrazine; and phthalates.
+In the past, groundwater was contaminated with heavy metals that included arsenic, barium, and lead; volatile organic compounds (VOCs); atrazine; and phthalates.
 Currently, groundwater exceeds drinking water standards for arsenic and manganese.